symbol/symbol-docs/source/concepts/namespace.rst

 Subnamespaces
 *************

 On the internet, a domain can have a sub-domain.
-In NEM, namespaces can have subnamespaces to identify and organize assets.
+In NEM, namespaces can have subnamespaces to **identify and organize assets**.

 Namespaces can have up to ``3`` levels, a namespace and its two levels of subnamespace domains.
 A subnamespace subnamespace does not have a duration by its own; it inherits the duration from its parent namespace.